aadamsx/meteor-up-classic/README.md

 You can use install and use Meteor Up from Linux, Mac.

 **Note:** This fork is Meteor 1.3-ready.
 It uses Node 0.10.43 by default.
+The branched named 1.4 will be 1.4-ready soon (I'll reflect this much here when it's ready).

 > Screencast: [How to deploy a Meteor app with Meteor Up (by Sacha Greif)](https://www.youtube.com/watch?v=WLGdXtZMmiI)